 From the outside, Templo de San Juan appears to be just like any other church we’ve seen in Mexico.
 But inside the San Juan church, it’s completely different from anything we’ve ever experienced.
 It remains the most interesting church we’ve ever stepped foot inside.

 There are no pews inside Templo de San Juan.
-Instead, dry pine needles covered the tile floor.
-Soft rhythmic music and clouds of incense filled the air, as light beamed in from the few windows on the east side.
-Mismatched tables lined the walls of the church, topped with thousands of flickering candles of all shapes and sizes.
+Instead, dry pine needles cover the tile floor.
+Soft rhythmic music and clouds of incense fill the air, as light beams in from the few windows on the east side.
+Mismatched tables line the walls of the church, topped with thousands of flickering candles of all shapes and sizes.

 Worshipers kneel down on the pine needle covered floor.
-Men dressed in black wool tunics that look as if they came fresh off a sheep.
+Men dress in black wool tunics that look as if they came fresh off a sheep.
 Don’t be alarmed by the ear-piercing blasts shaking the church.
-Outside, it was powerful firecrackers (dynamite?) that was being lit, another bizarre ritual.
+Outside, powerful firecrackers (dynamite?) is lit, another bizarre ritual.

 Each churchgoer to Templo de San Juan has their own assortment of dozens tall skinny candles, big wide pillar candles, and small votive candles all dripping with wax onto the floor.
 They chant prayers in their native tongue.
-Yet perhaps most peculiar was watching them gulp carbonated orange sodas so that they could loudly burp into the incense filled air.
+Yet perhaps most peculiar is watching them gulp carbonated orange sodas so that they can loudly burp into the incense-filled air.
 Apparently this is how they rid their evil spirits.
 If you’re really lucky (or unlucky depending on your perspective), you’ll also witness some sacrifices at the alter, which often involves chickens.